10 Tips to Help Seniors Lower Their Fall Risk

 10. Add home care to your fall prevention strategy.
 For many families, hiring professional in-home care is a way to achieve the above goals.
 Right at Home caregivers remove clutter, supervise exercise, provide transportation to healthcare appointments, pick up prescriptions, and provide appropriate care for seniors with Alzheimer’s disease or other memory loss.
 Today many fall prevention classes and activities are taking place via videoconferencing.
 The caregiver can help with that, too!
 Seniors who might hesitate to be active gain an extra measure of confidence when a professional caregiver is at hand—a great way to break the cycle of falls and fear.
 Family, too, are more confident knowing their loved one has help nearby.

 Right at Home care experts work with families to reduce the risk of falls for older loved ones.
-To learn more, visit Right at Home’s fall prevention page or download our free Fall Prevention Guide.
+To learn more, visit Right at Home’s Fall Prevention page to download our free Fall Prevention Guide.
 Find your local Right at Home and ask for a care consultation today.